PaulGarceau/Analytics-Portfolio/README.md

    https://public.tableau.com/app/profile/paul.garceau/vizzes
   These can be interacted with online without additionally software

-  - Static Images of the Tableau vizzes are in the Tableau Folder
+  - Static Images of the Tableau vizzes
-  - Tableau files which require Tableau Software to utilize.
+  - Tableau Workbook files which require Tableau Software to utilize.